Learn more about heroin addiction and the short-term and long-term effects that come as a…

-- A Black, sticky tar-like substance (“Black Tar”)
+- A Black, sticky tar-like substance (known as black tar)

-It’s not a drug that most people set out to use.
-Whether or not someone has an understanding of drugs, they most likely know the dangers of heroin use.
-It doesn’t take long to develop a heroin addiction.
-Once you’re addicted, it takes much longer to quit.
+Like all drugs, heroin is a drug that most people do not set out to use.
+Whether or not someone understands drugs, they most likely know the dangers of heroin use.
+It does not take long to develop a heroin addiction.
+Once you are addicted, it takes much longer to quit.